SAP-samples/btp-cap-dox-invoice-validation/docs/tutorial/2-setup/4-Extensions.md

 cds bind -2 dox-invoice-validation-s3-object-store:dox-invoice-validation-s3-key
 ```

+4. Configure the approuter to use the credentials of your XSUAA service instance (which was created during deployment).
+To do just that, cd into the `router/dev/` folder
-7. Change directory to _router/dev/_ and copy content of _default-services.sample.json_ to a new file _default-services.json_.
-Edit this file and add the missing client secret
+and copy content of `default-services.sample.json` to a new file `default-services.json`.
+Edit this file and insert the missing _client secret_ and _client id_
-   of the xsuaa service from its service key.
+from your XSUAA's service key.
 To display the contents of the service key, do:

 ```
 cf service-key dox-invoice-validation-auth-dev dox-iv-auth-dev-key
 ```

-8. Start the UI, approuter and CAP API while being at root of the project directory:
+5. Lastly, start the whole app (UI, approuter and CAP API) while being at root of the project directory:

 ```
 npm run watch
 ```

-Open your web browser at `http://localhost:5000`.
-There the approuter should be running and serve the UI.
+Go to `http://localhost:5000` in your browser; there the approuter should be running and serving the UI.